tenzir/tenzir/web/docs/operators/timeshift.md

 The `timeshift` operator adjusts a series of time values by anchoring them around a given start time.

-If you do not provide a start time with `--start`, the operator will anchor the timestamps in `field` to begin with the current wall clock time, as if you provided `--start now`.

 With `--speed`, you can adjust the relative speed of the time series induced by `field` with a multiplicative factor.
+This has the effect of making the time series "faster" for values great than 1 and "slower" for values less than 1.

+If you do not provide a start time with `--start`, the operator will anchor the timestamps at the first non-null timestamp.

 The options `--start` and `--speed` work independently, i.e., you can use them separately or both together.

 ### `--start <time>`

-The time value to anchor the values around.
+The timestamp to anchor the time values around.

-Defaults to `now`.
+Defaults to the first non-null timestamp in `field`.

 ### `--speed <speed>`